Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 **Note:**
 You should provide your root password which was changed in earlier steps and switch to `$PWD/cortx-re/solutions/community-deploy/cloud/AWS` directory to execute the following command
+- In case of AWS exclude SELINUX and Hostname setup steps and execute below steps

 ```
 export ROOT_PASSWORD=<YOUR_ROOT_PASSWORD>